tobsel7/price-indicators/README.md

 https://u.pcloud.link/publink/show?code=kZDdJLVZP91Xe0vdAI5AtxQB69I4whcdBUL7

 ## charts
-The charts application is used to **download, process and store price chart data**.
+The charts application is used to **download, process, store price chart data and calculate technical indicators**.
 With the implemented command line interface, various data sets are generated.

 ## How to run:
 ### Option 1 (recommended):